gandazgul/k8s-infrastructure/README.md

     * Wait for the flannel for your architecture to show `1` in all columns then press ctrl+c
 7. If something fails, you can reset with `sudo kubeadm reset`, delete kubeadminit.lock and try again, all of the scripts are safe to re-run.

-Verify Kubelet that is running with `sudo systemctl status kubelet`

-Once Flannel is working:
+Verify Kubelet that is running with `sudo systemctl status kubelet` Once Flannel is working:

-### Install Storage, Helm, etc

-This will install a hostpath auto provisioner for quick testing of new pod configs, it will also install the helm client with the tiller and diff plugins.
+8. Install Storage, Helm, etc. run `3-installStorageAndHelm.sh` This will install a hostpath auto provisioner for quick testing of new pod configs, it will also install the helm client with the tiller and diff plugins.

-1. Run `3-installStorageAndHelm.sh`

-### Verify kubectl works:

-NOTE: Kubectl does not need sudo, it will fail with sudo
+9. Verify kubectl works: (NOTE: Kubectl does not need sudo, it will fail with sudo)
     * `kubectl get nodes` ← gets all nodes, you should see your node listed and `Ready`
     * `kubectl get all --all-namespaces` ← shows everything that’s running in kubernetes

 ### Setting up your local machine for using k8s